Social Media Best Practices

 Maintaining Your Social Media Presence

-Once the content is shared online, it’s there forever.
+Once the content is shared online, it can be hard to take back, even after deleting.
 Be confident in the sources you are sharing from.

 Choose content that highlights the student experience and vibrant life at St. Lawrence.
-Prioritize strong imagery featuring people collaborating or enjoying time together.
+Prioritize strong imagery featuring people doing something interesting or unique to your department/organization.
 Prioritize original photos and visuals over stock images.

 Imagery or video almost always perform better than graphics.
 Refrain from posting text-heavy graphics or "posters" to your Instagram grid or Facebook.
 Consider sharing event posters in your Instagram Story and then saving them in a highlight to your profile.